 “They call me ‘Gogo,’ ” she says, using the word for grandmother in her local Kalenjin tribe.
 “We play in swings during recess; we talk.
 I like school.”

-Sitienei has a special dorm room tucked away in a corner, where she doles out wisdom to her proteges.
-Outside her door is a sign that says, “Education has no age limit.”
+Sitienei has a special dorm room in a corner, where she imparts wisdom to her proteges.
+Outside her door, a sign says, “Education has no age limit.”

 Friendly competition

-David Kinyanjui, the principal of Leaders Vision Preparatory School, describes her as a model pupil.
+David Kinyanjui, the Leaders Vision Preparatory School principal, describes her as a model pupil.

-“She advises our girls; she advises our boys,” Kinyanjui says.
+“She advises our girls and our boys,” Kinyanjui says.
 “She participates in everything, including PE (physical education).
 She’s also good at math and science, and she’s such a good storyteller.”

 Sitienei’s enthusiasm is already paying off.